Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 - Continuous Monitoring and Validation: Constantly monitoring all network traffic and validating the security posture of every workload and NHI.
 This includes logging and analyzing network activity, as well as regularly scanning for vulnerabilities.
 Tools like security information and event management (SIEM) systems can help automate this process.

 - Multi-Factor Authentication (MFA): Requiring multiple forms of authentication for NHIs to access sensitive resources.
 While traditionally associated with human users, MFA can also be implemented for NHIs using hardware-backed tokens or certificate-based authentication.
+For example, short-lived, hardware-backed credentials or api keys that require periodic re-authentication based on hardware attestations can be used.

 Consider a scenario where an application needs to access a cloud storage bucket.
 With Zero Trust, the process would look like this: